Table Stream

 Table Stream is a real-time data stream used to record data manipulation language (DML) changes made to a table, including insert, update, and delete operations.
 At the same time, Table Stream also provides metadata about each change, so you can take appropriate actions based on the changed data.
-Table Stream can be created on Table, Dynamic Table, and Materialized View.
+Table Stream can be created on Table, Dynamic Table, Materialized View, and External Table (Kafka).
+It also supports creating Volume Stream on External Volumes to monitor file change events in external object storage (such as OSS).

 Table Stream Syntax